Kornelf4/the-silent-plane-cellular-automaton-simulator/README.md

 2. The reaction to the different amount of living neighbors (cells in the checked area) changes.
 3. Swap two live cell reaction indices.
 - This program was made in just a few days, without external libraries or AI.
 - Note: I'm not an expert in this, and I'm still learning.
 I don't really know the complex math behind this, and I know that my code has a lot of limitations.
 But I know that it looks good and it's fun.
-If you like it, give it a star, and if you have feedback or an issue, feel free the create an issue here or ping me on discord (I'm in the ConwayLife server).<br>
+If you like it, give it a star, and if you have feedback or an issue, feel free the create an issue here or ping me on discord (I'm in the ConwayLife server).

 ~~ Honestly, writing this was the hardest part. ~~
 > [!NOTE]
 > Contributions, pull requests are also welcome.